Ingrid Bergman: 1973–1982: Later years and continued success

 Also that year, Bergman was the president of the jury at the 1973 Cannes Film Festival.
-In an interview with The Daytona Beach Sunday News in 1978, she recalled this event because she met with Ingmar Bergman once again.
-This gave her the opportunity to remind him about the letter she had written, some ten years ago, asking him to cast her in one of his pictures.
+In an interview with The Daytona Beach Sunday News in 1978, she recalled this event because she met with the unrelated Ingmar Bergman.
+This gave her the opportunity to remind him about a letter she had written some ten years ago, asking him to cast her in one of his pictures.
 Knowing that Ingmar would be attending, she made a copy of his long-ago reply, and put it in his pocket.
-He didn't reply again, for two years.
+He didn't reply for two years.

-Next, Bergman returned to London's West End and appeared with John Gielgud in The Constant Wife, which was a critical success.
-The theatre was consistently packed.
+Next, Bergman returned to London's West End and appeared with John Gielgud in The Constant Wife, which was a critical success; the theatre was consistently packed.
 The Daily Telegraph found the play "unusually entertaining", while Harold Hobson of The Sunday Times was still peeved at Bergman for playing yet another English woman with a "strange accent".

 Bergman became one of the few actresses ever to receive three Oscars when she won her third (and first in the category of Best Supporting Actress) for her performance in Murder on the Orient Express (1974).
 Director Sidney Lumet had offered Bergman the important part of Princess Dragomiroff, with which he felt she could win an Oscar.
 She insisted on playing the much smaller role of Greta Ohlsson, the old Swedish missionary.
 Lumet discussed Bergman's role:

 At the 1975 Academy Awards, film director Jean Renoir was to receive a Lifetime Achievement Award for his contribution to the motion picture industry.
 As he was ill at the time, he asked that Ingrid Bergman accept this award on his behalf.
 Bergman made a speech of acceptance that praised his films and the "compassion that marked all his works" as well as his teaching of both young filmmakers and audiences.
 Although she had been nominated for the new Best Supporting Actress Award, she considered her role in Murder on the Orient Express to be quite minor and did not expect to win.
 When the award was announced, in her surprised and unrehearsed remarks, she remarked to the audience that Valentina Cortese should have won the award for her role in Day for Night, by Truffaut.
 Bergman and Cortese spent the rest of the evening in each other's company, and were the subject of many photographs.
 Also in 1975, Bergman attended the AFI tribute to Orson Welles.
 The audience gave her a standing ovation when she appeared on stage.
 She joked that she hardly knew Welles and they only invited her because she was working across the street.